 Health Funders in New England

-Native Americans in Philanthropy (NAP): NAP is comprised of individuals who seek to enrich the lives of Native people through bridging organized philanthropy and indigenous communities in order to foster understanding and increase effectiveness.
+Native Americans in Philanthropy (NAP): NAP mission's is to promote equitable and effective philanthropy in Native communities.
 The local chapter of NAP is chaired by Quita Sullivan, New England Foundation for the Arts.

-New England Blacks in Philanthropy (NEBIP): NEBIP was created to inform and transform the practice of philanthropy in Black communities.
+New England Blacks in Philanthropy (NEBIP): NEBIP is an organization that unites Black philanthropists, trustees, and staff of granmtmaking institutions to enhance philanthropy's ability to address the needs of Black communities nationally and globally.
 For more information or to join, contact Bithiah Carter, President, NEBIP.

 New England International Donors (NEID): NEID is a vibrant community of engaged global philanthropists learning, giving, investing and partnering together to end poverty, protect the planet, and ensure peace and human rights for all.
 Through strategic networking, educational opportunities, and information sharing we aim to spark donor action and collaboration.
 Please contact email@example.com for more information.

 New England Latinx in Philanthropy (NELIP): This group is currently inactive, but for more information or to consider next steps, contact Sergio Marin Luna (The Hyams Foundation).